 Sánchez, Francisco Javier and Meeßen, Joachim and del Carmen Ruiz, M. and Sancho, Leopoldo G. and Ott, Sieglinde and Vílchez, Carlos and Horneck, Gerda and Sadowsky, Andres and de la Torre, Rosa (2013) UV-C tolerance of symbiotic Trebouxia sp. in the space-tested lichen species Rhizocarpon geographicum and Circinaria gyrosa: role of the hydration state and cortex/screening substances.
-International Journal of Astrobiology, Epub ahead of print (In Press).
+International Journal of Astrobiology, 13 (1), pp. 1-18.
 Cambridge University Press.
 DOI: 10.1017/S147355041300027X.
 ISSN 1473-5504.

 Full text not available from this repository.